huntdatacenter/docs/docs/coordination/data/faq.md

 ### Can we reduce the size of existing volumes?

-You can not reduce the size of existing volumes.
-However, you can reduce your storage volumes in the following way: (1) request a new volume with your new desired size in our [service desk](/service-desk/lab-orders/#new-volume), (2) transfer data from your old volume to your new volume, and (3) request deletion of your original volume.
+Not directly.
+You can reduce your storage volumes in the following way: (1) request a new volume with your new desired size in our [service desk](/service-desk/lab-orders/#new-volume), (2) transfer data from your old volume to your new volume, and (3) request deletion of your original volume.

 ### When should we expand our volumes?